Restaurants in Soho

 Tip: Counter seats face the open kitchen and take walk-ins.
 Tables in the back take bookings two weeks ahead.

-Neil Borthwick's upstairs dining room above the historic French House pub on Dean Street in Soho London, opened 2017 in the room Free French resistance used through the war.
+Neil Borthwick's upstairs dining room above the historic French House pub on Dean Street in Soho London, opened 2017 in the room Free French resistance used.

 Signature: Daily-changing chalkboard